 The statutes of the Order were drawn up around 1127 by the fifth Prior of the Charterhouse, Guigue the Venerable.

 Sculptor with François Vanderheyde of the choir stalls and woodwork.

 Sculptor, painter and architect, son of a sculptor and painter of the same name, he completed several works in Lyon between 1731 and 1761.
 Besides his participation in the decoration of the Charterhouse, he is remembered for the basins of Louis-le-Grand square (place Bellecour), mascarons for the facade of City Hall, sculpted decorations for convents in the city, the pulpit of the Barefoot Carmelites convent (presently in the chapel of the Hôtel-Dieu).

 Charles Michel-Ange Challe (Paris 1718-1778)

 Author of the painting "The wedding of the Virgin" in the chapel of the chairs

-A pupil of Boucher, he received the "Prix of Rome" in 1741 and stayed in Italy from 1742 to 1749.
-Author of religious or mythological paintings, of landscapes in ruins, he is today more famous for his projects of festivals and his sketches of imaginary monuments, in the spirit of Piranèse.
+A pupil of Boucher, recipient of the "Prix of Rome" in 1741, he stayed in Italy from 1742 to 1749.
+Author of religious or mythological paintings, landscapes in ruins, he is today more famous for his festive projects and sketches of imaginary monuments, in the spirit of Piranesi.